-The National Student Loan Data System (NSLDS) is the U.S. Department of Education's (ED's) central database for student aid.
+The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s (ED’s) central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the Direct Loan program, the Pell Grant program, and other Department of ED programs.
-You can find a detailed history of your federal student loans on this site.
+Students can find a detailed history of their federal student loans on this site.
 MSOE is required to inform student/parent borrowers that the loan will be submitted to NSLDS and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.

 Federal Direct Loan Exit Counseling

 All borrowers graduating or withdrawing from MSOE who received a Federal Direct Loan from MSOE are required to complete the Federal Direct Loan Exit Counseling.
 Exit counseling helps students understand their rights and responsibilities as a student loan borrower as well as provide useful tips and information to help them manage their loans.
 Complete Federal Direct Loan Exit Counseling here.

 Students have a six month grace period, after dropping below half-time enrollment, before beginning to make payments on their Federal Direct Loans.

 Perkins loan exit counseling is required for all students who leave MSOE and have borrowed Perkins loans.
 MSOE is partnered with University Accounting Service (UAS).
 Students can complete exit counseling online at UAS to fulfill their exit counseling requirements, learn more about loan repayment, and familiarize themselves with UAS.
 Please complete exit counseling at the UAS website.

 Finding the Federal Loan Servicer